- Addressing the cost of living

 What are the Australian Service Excellence Standards (ASES)?

 ASES is a quality improvement program that aims to assist non-government organisations to improve their business systems, management practices and service delivery.
-It is a set of standards owned and administered by the Department for Communities and Social Inclusion and available nationally.
+It is a set of standards owned and administered by the Department of Human Services and available nationally.
 ASES is internationally accredited in the International Society for Quality in Health and Social Care.

 Are the standards regularly reviewed?